oneblink/sdk-node-js/docs/forms.md

 ## `decryptUserToken()`

 `decryptUserToken()` is a static method available on the forms class for decrypting a user token.
-This token is passed to OneBlink webhooks in the `userToken` prop.
+This token is passed to OneBlink webhooks in the `userToken` property.

 ### Parameters